fiirefly24/belajar-python/definition.md

     A bundel of related attributes (variables) and methods (functions) Need a "class" to create many objects
 ### Class
-    (Blueprint) used to design the structure and layout of an object m
+    (Blueprint) used to design the structure and layout of an object.
+### Class variables
+    Shared among all instances of a class.
+Defined outside the constructor.
+Allow you to share data among all objects created from that class.

 # ANY TIPS
 ## print(f{variable})